-When I first started teaching pole dancing classes, I simply couldn’t afford a good brand name pole so I had to start with something more affordable yet I didn’t want to compromise the health and safety of myself or my students by doing so.
+When I first started teaching pole dancing classes, I simply couldn’t afford a good brand name pole.
+I had to start with something more affordable yet I didn’t want to compromise the health and safety of myself or my students by doing so.
 So just kept asking myself……

-“What’s the difference between all those the no-brand poles sold on Ebay or Amazon?”
+“What’s the difference between all those and the no-brand screw together friction fit dance poles sold on Ebay or Amazon?”

 The BEST way to decide which pole dancing pole is best for you and your situation is watch and read a lot of reviews.
-When I first started shopping, there were no video reviews on the no brand dance poles, just the verbal ones from previous buyers which really didn’t help me in the end very much because I was using the pole everyday for commercial use while most people were using it once or twice a week for a 20-30 minute pole dance workout at home (or something like that).
+When I first started shopping, there were no video reviews on the no brand dance poles, just the verbal ones from previous buyers.
+Those didn’t really didn’t help me because I was using the pole everyday for commercial use while most people were using it once or twice a week for a 20-30 minute pole dance workout at home (or something like that).